-The ratios of positrons, detected using NaI detectors in coincidence mode, to the electrons impinging on T1 at different energies in the experiment was substantially smaller than one would expect $(10^{-15} \text{ instead of } 10^{-3})$ .
-To have better understanding of this ratio and to study the processes of positron generation and transportation, simulations were performed using G4beamline.
+The ratios of positrons to the electrons impinging the tungsten production target, T1, was substantially smaller after they traversed the beam line than what was produced at the target $(10^{-15} \text{ instead of } 10^{-3})$ .
+Simulations were performed using G4beamline to better understand the losses from the transportation of positrons to the experimental cell.
 "G4beamline is a particle tracking and simulation program based on the GEANT4 [17] toolkit that is specifically designed to easily simulate beamlines and other systems using single-particle tracking [18]."
-A sample G4beamline script for positron generation using HRRL beamline is given in the appendix F.
+A sample G4beamline script for positron generation using the new HRRL beamline is given in the appendix F.